 How does Owner Compensation Replacement work with PUA or unemployment benefits?

-The Owner Compensation Replacement will be considered to be income, so it’s not very compatible with unemployment benefits or the PUA.
+The Owner Compensation Replacement will be considered to be income, so it’s not compatible with unemployment benefits or the PUA.

 After your PPP covered period, you can resume collecting unemployment benefits.